naturalis/nbclassify/nbclassify/docs/user_guide.rst

 development of a generic Python package called ImgPheno_ was started to implement image fingerprinting in Python.
 The NBClassify package implements ImgPheno_ to provide a set of Python scripts for image fingerprinting, neural network training, and image classification.
-As a proof-of-concept, NBClassify implements this package to test automated classification of photos of lady's slipper orchids, orchids of the subfamily Cypripedioideae_.
+As a proof-of-concept, NBClassify's scripts implement this package to test automated classification of photos of lady's slipper orchids, orchids of the subfamily Cypripedioideae_.
 With this package, images can be classified on genus, section, and species level.

 In addition to the command-line scripts, NBClassify also comes with a more user-friendly web application for image classification called OrchiD.
 This web